CeciliaaSolis/notas-hacking/PicoCTF Web/Tarea 2 - Web/10- WebDecode.md

 ## Descripción

 *Do you know how to use the web inspector?
-Additional details will be available after launching your challenge instance.*
+Additional details will be available after launching your challenge instance.
+Start searching [here](http://titan.picoctf.net:54220/) to find the flag*

 ## Pistas